Resilient Future Forests Lab

-The Resilient Future Forest Laboratory (RFFL) will develop innovative solutions for the transition towards a bioeconomy based on productive landscapes that are resilient in the face of climate change.
+The Resilient Future Forests Lab (RFFL) will develop innovative solutions for the transition towards a bioeconomy based on productive landscapes that are resilient in the face of climate change.
 This transition must restore ecological functioning, benefit local communities, and conserve and enhance biodiversity.

-The Resilient Future Forest Laboratory will provide science-based but operationally realistic methods, sensitive to local context, for adapting forest ecosystems to emerging climatic and social conditions by informing society, landowners, and policy-makers of the consequences of choosing between alternative objectives and strategies for managing forested landscapes.
+The Resilient Future Forests Lab will provide science-based but operationally realistic methods, sensitive to local context, for adapting forest ecosystems to emerging climatic and social conditions by informing society, landowners, land managers, and policy-makers of the consequences of choosing between alternative objectives and strategies for managing forested landscapes.

-The Resilient Future Forest Laboratory will establish a global network of demonstration and research landscapes that documents, demonstrates, and supports implementation of innovative silvicultural and restoration methods grounded in operational practice and applied science.
+The Resilient Future Forests Lab will establish a global network of demonstration and research landscapes that documents, demonstrates, and supports implementation of innovative silvicultural and restoration methods grounded in operational practice and applied science.

 Forest research in all parts of the world has a rich legacy of field trials including long-term experiments and demonstration sites covering the entire lifespan of forest stands – inter alia under the auspices of IUFRO.